-To make it easier to understand I created an example, a list of random articles, each one containing a short description, image and a link to the source of the article.
-We will go through the creation process of a components for displaying that list of articles, displaying a single article and displaying (and lazy-loading) an image for a specific article.
+To make it easier to understand I created an example, a list of random articles, each one containing a short description, image, and a link to the source of the article.
+We will go through the creation process of components for displaying that list of articles, displaying a single article, and displaying (and lazy-loading) an image for a specific article.

-Most of the things I would like to show are based in the component displaying the image, so I will show a basic example of how that component looks like.
-We will do a step by step explanation in the next sections so don’t get too deep in the code just yet.
+Most of the things I would like to show are based on the component displaying the image, so I will show a basic example of what that component looks like.
+We will do a step-by-step explanation in the next sections, so don’t get too deep into the code just yet.